 If you’ve ever had to deal with rough, bumpy, or dry skin, you’ll know first-hand how frustrating it can be.
 When skin issues feel out of our control, it can be difficult to pinpoint exactly what’s wrong and how to take care of it.
-So, we tapped an esthetician and a dermatologist for their tips on how to improve skin texture.
+To help you find the answers, we tapped an esthetician and a dermatologist for their tips on how to improve skin texture.

 Luckily, there are some great solutions at hand, and the options keep improving for effective ways to improve your skin’s texture.
 I spoke to dermatologist Dr. Rafaeloff of Le Jolie Medi Spa and esthetician Kasey Boone of Glow Skincare LA about the causes and treatments for poor skin texture.